goreckinj/TriangleDJ/README.md

 choco install ffmpeg
 npm install opusscript

 # make sure to download only ONE version of python.
-Unins-
-# take all version and reinstall one if needed.
-Can't have nopde-opus in node_modules folder (just git ignore that)
+# Uninstall all version and reinstall one if needed.
+# Can't have nopde-opus in node_modules folder (just git ignore that)
 ```

 ## Linux (Ubuntu)